revanthreddy/builder-bootcamp-codepipeline-workshop/README.md

 * Add an approval action in the deploy stage and re-release the pipeline from the top (or commit new code in the app/directory)

 * Change the 'runorder' of the approval stage and the deploy stage (think [cli](https://docs.aws.amazon.com/cli/latest/reference/codepipeline/update-pipeline.html))

-* Edit the deploy stage by modifying "Create or update a stack" to creating two more action stages "Create or Replace a Changeset" and "Execute a change set"

 ## Cleanup